 World Handicap System 2020 – Stroke Index Allocation

-The recommendations for the way that Stroke Indexes are determined are changing under the WHS.
-Final details are still awaited, but is expected that each 9 holes will be split into groups of 3 holes (triads):
+The recommendations for Stroke Index Allocation have changed under the WHS.
+It is recommended that each 9 holes are split into groups of 3 holes (triads):

 The most difficult hole on each nine (Stroke Index 1 and 2) will be in the middle triad (holes 4 to 6 and 13 to 15)